Jeffser/Alpaca/README.md

 - Delete / Edit messages
 - Regenerate messages
 - YouTube recognition (Ask questions about a YouTube video using the transcript)
-- Website recognition (Ask questions about a certain website by parsing the url)
+- Website recognition (Ask questions about a certain website by pasting the URL)
 - Talk to cloud-hosted models with OpenAI-compatible APIs using your own API keys

 ## Screenies

 Normal conversation | Image recognition | Custom Character | Integrated script execution | YouTube transcription